nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 * To install WSL without the default Ubuntu Linux distribution, run the command `wsl --install --no-distribution` instead

 ## Install a Linux distribution from Microsoft store
+* Open Microsoft store app in Windows
+* Search for a linux distribution like "Ubuntu", "Kali Linux", "Debian" etc.
+* Install the Linux distribution from Microsoft store

+## Install a Linux distribution from command line
+* Get the list of available Linux distributions using the command `wsl --list --online` or `wsl -l -o` .
+A list of a
 *

 ## TODOs